 - Lawsuits or evictions related to the pet are also disqualifying.

 7).
-Implement a Pet Agreement: Finally, create a formal pet agreement outlining all rules, regulations, and tenant liability regarding pet-related behavior and deposits.
+Implement a Pet Agreement: Finally, create a formal pet agreement outlining all rules, regulations, and tenant liability regarding pet-related behavior and pet security deposits.
 This document protects both parties and provides clarity on issues such as pet damage, noise, and cleanliness.
+Also learn, pet screening for rentals

 Pet screening for rentals is a win-win situation for both property owners and tenants.
 It promotes responsible pet ownership and ensures a peaceful community.
 Remember, a well-structured pet policy and screening process are the keys to ensuring a positive rental experience for everyone involved.